 Meighen, in turn, tried to sway the people against King by dredging up the Customs Scandal and ridiculed King’s arcane “constitutional issue”.

 King was voted in with a working majority.

 Canadians still can’t agree as to whether King or Byng was in the right, but the stage had nonetheless been set.
 Governor General, as the Royal Family, has since become (unofficially) no more than tokens and were not to interfere anymore.

 King wanted Canadians to regain faith in their government, so he took belated steps to stop the bootleggers.
 He reinstated the RCMP’s power to patrol the borders.
 He also set up a Royal Commission to investigate the smuggling.

 N.W.
 Rowell, a well-known prohibitionist, was named as Commission Counsel.
-One of the tasks he took on was to sue distilleries and breweries, which had profited largely, for tax evasion, or had their licenses revoked.
+One of the tasks he took on was to sue distilleries and breweries, which had profited largely, for tax evasion or had their licenses revoked.

 In 1930, King finally brought down legislation prohibiting clearances to vessels carrying liquor to the U.S., as the Americans have been asking for since the war had ended.

-The reason King probably took so long to act on the problem was because of the large revenue that ensued form excise and customs duties.
+The reason King probably took so long to act on the problem was that of the large revenue that ensued form excise and customs duties.
 The American thirst for Canadian liquor had increased the government’s revenue from about $60 Million in 1929 from $10 Million in 1919.

-After being elected President of the United States in 1932, Roosevelt repealed prohibition on December 5, 1933.
+After being elected President of the United States in 1932, Roosevelt repealed the prohibition on December 5, 1933.